INL/BlackLab/doc/index-formats/integrated.md

 This file will have an extension of `.blcs.fields`.

-### docindex - where each document starts in the docfields file
+### docindex - where each document starts in the valueindex file

 - For each document:
   * Offset in the valueindex file (int)